czhou578/Thomas-Sowell-Notes/Economic-Facts-And-Fallacies.md

 can replace books and bound volumes of academic journals, but if the accrediting agency uses number of books in a college to make rankings, thats a conflict of interest.

-Some law schools, for example, hire many practicing attorneys and judges to teach part-time in their respective specialties such as estate law or antitrust law, having fewer full time professors.
+**Example**: Some law schools, for example, hire many practicing attorneys and judges to teach part-time in their respective specialties such as estate law or antitrust law, having fewer full time professors.
 The American Bar Association, however, has refused to accredit a number of law schools run this way.